// section 1

 2.2 · AI customer support: replace nothing, multiply your one CS rep.

-How a support agent runs alongside a single human rep, drafts every reply, looks up every order, and takes the boring 80 percent so the human handles the calls that matter.
-Actual numbers from our own ecom brand, plus the four kinds of tickets you should never let an agent close.
+How a support agent runs alongside a single human rep, drafts replies, looks up orders, and takes the boring repeat work so the human handles the calls that matter.
+The generic support pattern, plus the tickets you should never let an agent close alone.

 2.3 · Levels of autonomy: from observer to director, in plain English.